SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 An "extra step" is required for setting up the kernel environment for running LIKWID-enabled codes to collect hardware performance counters.

 Modify your salloc command when requesting a KNL node by adding "--perf=likwid" as follows:

+**Note 3 Oct 2023: the following salloc command is out of date.
+It will be updated once LIKWID is working again on Perlmutter**

 salloc --nodes=1 --qos=interactive --time=01:00:00 --constraint=knl --account=m3930 --perf=likwid